MRtrix3/mrtrix3/docs/workflows/DWI_preprocessing_for_quantitative_analysis.rst

 To enable robust quantitative comparisons of AFD across subjects (or AFD-derived quantities such as SIFT-filtered tractograms) there are three steps required:

+#. **Bias field correction** to eliminate low frequency intensity inhomogeneities across the image.

-#. **Global intensity normalisation** of the median white matter b=0 intensity across all subjects.
+#. **Global intensity normalisation** by normalising the median CSF or WM b=0 intensity across all subjects (see below for more details).
 This avoids the above noted issues with voxel-wise b=0 normalisation, such as CSF partial volume influencing restricted white matter DW signal (and therefore the AFD).

-#. **Bias field correction** to eliminate intensity inhomogeneities

 #. **Use the same single fibre response function** in the spherical deconvolution for all subjects.
 This ensures differences in intra-axonal volume (and therefore DW signal) across subjects are detected as differences in the FOD amplitude (the AFD).
 See `the AFD paper <http://www.ncbi.nlm.nih.gov/pubmed/22036682>`_ for more details.